Try

 AWS Elemental Media Services

 Elemental Media Services is the sector of AWS that specializes in video workloads.
-AWS Media Services consists of services -- such as MedialLive, MediaPackage, and MediaConnect -- that provide the tools to deliver both live streaming and video-on-demand (VOD) applications to your audience.
+AWS Media Services consists of services -- such as MedialLive, MediaPackage, and MediaConnect -- that provide the tools to deliver both live streaming and video-on-demand (VOD) experiences to your audience.

 Amazon CloudFront

-AWS’ content delivery network service delivers data, videos, applications, and APIs to customers worldwide.
+AWS’s content delivery network service delivers data, videos, applications, and APIs to customers worldwide.
 It provides fast content delivery and advanced security.

 AWS Lambda